WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-meetings-2022.md

 * Complete draft of paper 2 finally
 * Present on AutSPACEs for CDEI with JS
 * Run meet-up session on Thursday
+  * KW: Let make tomorrow the last meet up, but keep 14 April as a "Good luck Kirstie!" session just so we don't rather abruptly finish the sessions!
+  * They'll come back in June when SB is in post, but with a clear strategy and link with AIM
 * Send out March newsletter and job ad for design work
+  * KW: Looks like job ad might need some more time.... lets just send the newsletter without it for now.

 ### Date: 09 March 2022